 Resources permitted in the examination room are: a pen with black ink, calculator, HB pencil, eraser and ruler graduated in centimetres and millimetres.

-Class assessments take place on a regular basis to develop your skills and fully prepare you for the formal assessments needed to gain a qualification.
-All formal assessments take place during class time and are available throughout the period of study.
+Assessments take place on a regular basis to develop and assess your skills and fully prepare you for the formal assessments needed to gain a qualification.

 Additional Costs and Information

-You will be required to provide your own calculator.
+You will be required to provide your own maths equipment which should include a calculator, paper and pens and a maths set.

 What Could I Do Next?